hyiltiz/vim-plugins-profile/README.md

 Then open the `profile.png` file for the result!
 It is that simple.

+### Supported Plugin-Managers

+Here is the list of supported managers.
+Hopefully, your favourite plugin manager is among the list.
+If not, or if you prefer to manage your own plguins (using symlinks, of course), we could still adjust the code.

+ - [vim-plug]
+ - [NeoBundle]
+ - [Vundle]
+ - [Pathogen]

 ### Dependency

 You will need to install several tools before you can run this.
 Chances are that you already have them.
 The script prompts whether it should install the `R:ggplot2` package if you already have `R`.
 Here are the list of dependencies:

- - R
+ - [R]
- - R:ggplot2 (the ggplot2 package for R)
+ - [R:ggplot2] (the ggplot2 package for R)
  - Bash (Cygwin, or Git for Windows will also work)

 ### TODO